CodingJack/Advanced-Color-Picker/README.md

 	// optional color for the modal background
 	modalBgColor: 'rgba(0,0,0,0.5)',

-	// optional id attribute to to apply to the editor's outermost wrapper
+	// optional id attribute to apply to the editor's outermost wrapper
 	editorId: null,

 	// allow multi-color stops in output